 The NROTC Scholarship Program offers the following benefits: all tuition and fees paid, a book allowance (\$375 per semester), a uniform allowance, and a per month subsistence allowance during the school year, (Freshman: \$250; Sophomore: \$300; Junior: \$350; Senior: \$400).
 Additionally, National Scholarship winners who attend Maine Maritime Academy are provided free room and board or a stipend of \$1,000 per semester in lieu of room and board if not residing in the campus dormitory.
-Scholarship Program graduates receive commissions in the Navy or Marine Corps and are required to serve on active duty for a minimum of five years.
+Scholarship Program graduates receive commissions in the Navy or Marine Corps.
+Navy are required to serve on active duty for a minimum of five years.
+Marine Corps are required to serve a minimum of four years.
 High school students may apply for the NROTC National Scholarship Program anytime between the spring semester of their junior year and the fall semester of their senior year.
 Because the total number of scholarships given varies each academic year, early application is strongly recommended for this highly competitive program.